splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 You can stop sending, or mute, alert notifications based on certain conditions you can specify.
 You can mute notifications for a specified period of time or indefinitely, although alerts and events are still generated, and appear in Splunk Observability Cloud.

-To see your existing muting rules or create new ones, go to :guilabel:`Alerts`, then select the :guilabel:`Muting rules` tab.
+To see your existing muting rules or create new ones, go to :guilabel:`Detectors & SLOs`, then select the :guilabel:`Muting rules` tab.

 .. image:: /_images/alerts-detectors-notifications/muting-notifications/mutingtab.png
       :width: 99%